adityakavalur/slurm-docker-cluster/README.md

 ```console
 ./envmod.sh
 ```
-> Note: There is an example module file in MPI_Examples
+> Note: There is an example module file in MPI_Examples.
+The tcl/lua files need to be placed under /data/modulefiles/<sw name>/<version>

 ## Install XALT2
 To install xalt2, run the script `xalt2.sh`.
 This will source and install xalt2 v2.9.8 as well